I was a raving fan of Infusionsoft for about 4 years…

 Well, this was an easy choice because at the time you couldn’t send SMS with Infusionsoft.
 You can today via an integration with SMS sending apps and if one of those apps is your preferred method the same integrations are available through ActiveCampaign as well.

 If SMS marketing is a big part of your marketing strategy then I’d probably integrate with a dedicated SMS service over using the built-in ActiveCampaign SMS feature unless you’re on one of the top plans which offer some features that I consider to be critical.

 If on the other hand you don’t plan on being a heavy user of SMS or you’re on a tight budget then having SMS marketing included is a significant advantage.

 With Infusionsoft the only option is to integrate with a third-party app so you need to be sending a large enough volume of SMS messages to justify the cost.
 With ActiveCampaign you can top up your pay as you go credits as needed.

 That’s great news for start-ups with a low budget, especially when you consider that the majority of the world’s population spends half their day looking like this…

-#15: One Stop Shop Vs Integrating The Best Apps
+15. One Stop Shop Vs Integrating The Best Apps

 As I start to explain this, you’re probably going to think I’m contradicting my last point.
 A second ago I was saying ActiveCampaign has a better SMS feature because you don’t need to integrate but hear me out…

 Infusionsoft has been around for a long time and one of their selling points over the years was that it did everything.
 I believe this was a big part of their downfall.
-When I was preparing to jump ship, we were starting to see that the size of the Infusionsoft platform means they are too heavily invested to move away from the old coding system it is built on and many of their features are becoming old technology.
+When I was preparing to jump ship, we were starting to see that the size of the Infusionsoft platform meant they were too heavily invested to move away from the old coding system it was built on and many of their features were quickly becoming old technology.

 The problem with the one-stop-shop approach is that you do too many things reasonably well instead of a few things really well.